-The JJDPA says there has to be "sight and sound" separation between younger prisoners and adult prisoners in the federal system.
-That means prisoners who are eighteen years old or younger have to be kept away from those who are older than eighteen years old.
-No sight contact means adult prisoners and juvenile prisoner should not be able to see each other.
-No sound contact means juveniles and adult prisoners should not be able to speak directly to one another in the prison.
+The JJDPA says there has to be "sight and sound" separation between incarcerated youth and incarcerated adults in the federal system.
+That means incarcerated people who are eighteen years old or younger have to be kept away from those who are older than eighteen years old.
+115 No sight contact means incarcerated adults and incarcerated youth should not be able to see each other.
+No sound contact means young people and incarcerated adults should not be able to speak directly to one another in the prison.

-The building you are in has to keep adult prisoners away from JOs in all secure areas.
+The building you are in has to keep incarcerated adults away from JOs in all secure areas.
 This includes admissions, sleeping quarters, and shower and toilet areas.
 Other areas might be included too.
 Contact that happens for a short time by accident does not always break the law.
 But that is only true when you are in a place that is not just for JOs and is nonresidential.
-That includes areas for hallways and dining, recreation, education, training for a job, health care, or entry areas.
-In an area of the prison that is only for juveniles, any contact between juveniles and adult prisoners breaks the law and you can report it.
-101
+Places where contact might not break the law includes areas for hallways and dining, recreation, education, training for a job, health care, or entry areas.
+In an area of the prison that is only for young people, any contact between incarcerated youth and incarcerated adults breaks the law and you can report it.116

-If you are not being kept away from adults, you could have a federal claim under the JJDPA.
-102 You may also be able to file a Section 1983 claim of violation of your rights under either the Fourteenth Amendment or the Eighth Amendment to the Constitution.
-103 You should talk to your lawyer about these options.
+If you are not being kept away from adults, you could have a federal claim under the JJDPA.117 You may also be able to file a Section 1983 claim of violation of your rights under either the Fourteenth Amendment or the Eighth Amendment to the Constitution.118 You should talk to your lawyer about these options.